cerbos/tutorial/src/08-principal-policies/README.md

 {{#include ./cerbos/policies/dpo.yaml}}
 ```

-With this policy in place, when an authorization check is made with the principal ID of `dpo1` the delete action on a `contact` resource will be overriden to be allowed.
+With this policy in place, when an authorization check is made with the principal ID of `dpo1` the delete action on a `contact` resource are overriden to be allowed.